Skip to content

 Charles Hildebrandt about growing up unaware of how awesome his experience really was.

-Mr. Local History sits down with Charles Hildebrant and discussed his life, his father, and the film while growing up in Gladstone, New Jersey.
+Mr. Local History sat down with Charles Hildebrant to discuss his life, his father, and the film while growing up in Gladstone, New Jersey.

-The Deadly Spawn Lyons Cinema advertisement on April 21-1983 in the Lyons section of Bernards Township.
-Imagine going up against Tootsie, Sophie’s Choice, Monte Python’s the Meaning of Life, Flashdance, The Outsiders AND Night of the Living Dead all at the same time?
+The Deadly Spawn Lyons Cinema advertisement on April 21-1983, in the Lyons section of Bernards Township.
+Imagine simultaneously going up against Tootsie, Sophie’s Choice, Monte Python’s The Meaning of Life, Flashdance, The Outsiders, AND Night of the Living Dead.
 The Lyons Cinema was the only theater showing the film in the Somerset Hills.

-During the interview, which you can watch on the MLH YouTube Channel, we covered a wide range of topics from low budget sci-fi classics, the advanced special effects, the neighborly indifference to living in the area (oh that’s just Tim doing his thing, we spend almost an hour discussing growing up in the area.
+During the interview, which you can watch on the MLH YouTube Channel, we covered many topics, from low-budget sci-fi classics to advanced special effects to neighborly indifference to living in the area (oh, that’s just Tim doing his thing).
+We spent almost an hour discussing growing up in the area.

-Charles was just like most other kids; he got on the Gladstone train every morning and took it three stops down to the Bernardsville station and then went to school at Bernards High.
-A 1985 graduate, he decided to attend Rutgers and then finally law school.
-He’s currently a film and entertainment lawyer living with his family in the DC metro area.
+Charles was just like most other kids.
+He got on the Gladstone train every morning and took it three stops down to the Bernardsville station, where he went to school at Bernards High.
+A 1985 graduate, he decided to attend Rutgers and then, finally, law school.
+He’s a film and entertainment lawyer living with his family in the DC metro area.

 I still stay in touch with my best friend John who I’ve known since I was six.
 We were roommates in college and while we live in different places, we still joke about our time in the area.